• Skip to primary navigation

 Why This Recipe Works

-• It's made with delicious and nutrient-rich pearl barley which becomes exceptionally creamy when simmered in a mixture of milk and water.
+• It's made with delicious pearl barley which becomes exceptionally creamy when simmered in a mixture of milk and water.

 • The barley grains are toasted in butter briefly for extra flavor and richness.